henrypugh/website_vault/AI Company.md

-With random variations at the group level (between departments) to see which performs best [[Universal Darwinism]]
+With random variations at the group level (between departments) to see which package of workers performs best [[Universal Darwinism]]